HackYourFuture/JavaScript3/Week3/MAKEME.md

 _Deadline Monday_

-Give feedback on Step 4 and 5 of last weeks homework.
+Give feedback on Step 3 of last weeks homework.
 Please provide the feedback in an issue.

 ## Step 2: Issues